MadsThy/MadsThy/README.md

 - 👋 &nbsp;  Hi, I’m Mads Heimdal Thy
 - 👀 &nbsp; I’m interested in Live Action Roleplaying, IT, Software Development and DIY
 - 🌱 &nbsp; I’m a freelancer
 - 💞️ &nbsp; I want to collaborate on stuff that excites you!
-If you are on fire, I will be too!
+If you are passionate about something, I will be too!
 - 📫 &nbsp; How to reach me :
   - Tel: <a href="tel:+453023812">+45 30 23 81 12</a>
   - Mail: <a href="mailto:mail@heimdal-thy.dk">mail@heimdal-thy.dk</a>